 The Art of Living Lost: Welcome to 2018!

-Image-1When this popped onto my Instagram feed, I immediately knew how I’d comment; I would hold onto my kids and leave about 17 pounds behind.
-Thinking about it a bit more, I realized there were a few more things I’d love to hold onto, and a few I’d like to leave behind.
+When this appeared on my Instagram feed, I immediately knew how I’d comment: I’d hold onto my kids and leave about 17 pounds behind.
+Thinking about it, I realized there were a few more things I’d love to hold onto, and a few I’d like to leave behind.

 Let’s start with what I will happily leave behind: